When you create your crowdsourcing project, you get to decide the award that will inspire innovators to solve the problem.

 Our custom judging interface allows you to assign judges, oversee the scores, and choose the final winner.
 You have all the control.

-You create the challenge, but an innovator will create the breakthrough.
+You create the project or competition, but an innovator will create the breakthrough.
 Who owns the new solution, prototype, or algorithm?

-You decide when you create the challenge.
+You decide when you create your HeroX page.
 We offer 4 different types of intellectual property agreements, depending on what you want to achieve.

-If you don’t know what kind of challenge to create, let the crowd decide.
-Create an “Ideation Challenge”, where you award a small prize to the best idea for a challenge.
+If you don’t know what kind of project or competition to create, let the crowd decide.
+Create an “Ideation" project, where you award a small prize to the best idea to crowdsource a solution to.

 Let the crowd compete to offer up the best ideas, and you can even let the crowd vote on their favorite solution.

-Then select the solution that matches the innovation that you want to bring into the world, and turn that into a larger sponsored challenge.
+Then select the solution that matches the innovation that you want to bring into the world, and turn that into a larger sponsored project.

-would be happy to help you figure out the best solution.
+would be happy to help brainstorm some ideas to get you started.

-Depending on the size and complexity of your challenge, we recommend 3-12 months for your challenge to run.
-That’ll give time for everyone to discover your challenge and for innovators to develop breakthrough solutions.
+Depending on the size and complexity of it, we recommend 3-12 months for your project to run.
+That’ll give time for everyone to discover it and for innovators to develop breakthrough solutions.

-We’ve seen challenges go much quicker, and for big worldchanging breakthroughs, you might want to take a couple of years.
+We’ve seen smaller projects and competitions go much quicker, and for big worldchanging breakthroughs, you might want to take a couple of years.

-Thanks to our partnership with the XPRIZE Foundation, we understand what it takes to create and run an incentive challenge.
+Thanks to our partnership with the XPRIZE Foundation, we understand what it takes to create and run a crowdsourcing project.
 We’ve created a platform that makes this whole process turnkey and friction free.

 Our platform helps you handle the creation, the judging, the submission process, the promotion and even the crowdfunding if you need it.